-Service Area - A geographic area where a health plan accepts members if it limits membership based on where people live.
+Service Area - A geographic area where you must live to join a particular health plan.
 For plans that limit which doctors and hospitals you may use, it's also generally the area where you can get routine (non-emergency) services.
-The plan may disenroll you if you permanently move out of the plan's service area.
+The plan must disenroll you if you permanently move out of the plan's service area.

 Skilled Nursing Facility (SNF) Care - Skilled nursing care and rehabilitation services provided on a continuous, daily basis, in a skilled nursing facility.
-Examples of skilled nursing facility care include physical therapy or intravenous injections that can only be given by a registered nurse or doctor.
+Examples of care include physical therapy or intravenous injections that can only be given by a registered nurse or doctor.

-Special Enrollment Period - A set time when members can change their health or drug plan or return to Original Medicare.
+Special Enrollment Period - A set time when members can change their health or drug plans or return to Original Medicare.
 Situations in which you may be eligible for a Special Enrollment Period include: if you move outside the service area, if you are getting "Extra Help" with your prescription drug costs, if you move into a nursing home, or if we violate our contract with you.